ichdamola/What-To-Know/Docker/README.md

   - User IDs
   - Network storage
   - Inner process communication
-all these can be virtualised and shared between the host OS and the running containers.
+all the above can be virtualised and shared between the host OS and the running containers.

-    - Types of namespace in use by Docker.
+   - ##### Types of namespace in use by Docker.
      - Process
      - Mount
      - IPC
      - Network
      - User
 namespaces are similar to hypervisor in term of merit.

 #### Docker control groups